 Indeed.

-When I first transferred to the Wood Green branch of the pub, I’d just pull my jumper over my work top after the closing shift, and get on the night bus — first the N29 to Manor House, then the N253 for the last two stops to my house.
+When I first transferred to the Wood Green branch of the pub chain, I’d just pull my jumper over my work top after the closing shift, and jump on the night bus — first the N29 to Manor House, then the N253 for the last two stops to my house in Stamford Hill.

 On one of the N253 journeys, I noticed the driver looking fairly intently at me as I was getting on, even turning round in his seat and craning his neck at the next stop when I went and stood just out of his direct line of vision.
 This freaked me out a bit, thinking he probably fancied me.